wkhere/stackless/Doc/library/multiprocessing.rst

       Start a subprocess to start the manager.
 If *initializer* is not ``None`` then the subprocess will call ``initializer(*initargs)`` when it starts.

-   .. method:: serve_forever()

-      Run the server in the current process.

-   .. method:: from_address(address, authkey)

-      A class method which creates a manager object referring to a pre-existing server process which is using the given address and authentication key.

    .. method:: get_server()